Armed Forces of the Democratic Republic of the Congo: 1999–present

 The Lusaka Ceasefire Agreement was not successful in ending the war, and fighting resumed in September 1999.
-The FAC's performance continued to be poor and both the major offensives the Government launched in 2000 ended in costly defeats.
+The FAC's performance continued to be poor and both the major offensives the government launched in 2000 ended in costly defeats.
 President Kabila's mismanagement was an important factor behind the FAC's poor performance, with soldiers frequently going unpaid and unfed while the Government purchased advanced weaponry which could not be operated or maintained.
 The defeats in 2000 are believed to have been the cause of President Kabila's assassination in January 2001.
 Following the assassination, Joseph Kabila assumed the presidency and was eventually successful in negotiating an end to the war in 2002–2003.

-The December 2002 Global and All-Inclusive Agreement devoted Chapter VII to the armed forces.
+The December 2002 Global and All-Inclusive Agreement devoted Chapter VI to the armed forces.
 It stipulated that the armed forces chief of staff, and the chiefs of the army, air force, and navy were not to come from the same warring faction.
 The new "national, restructured and integrated" army would be made up from Kabila's government forces (the FAC), the RCD, and the MLC.
-Also stipulated in VII(b) was that the RCD-N, RCD-ML, and the Mai-Mai would become part of the new armed forces.
-An intermediate mechanism for physical identification of the soldiers, and their origin, date of enrolment, and unit was also called for (VII(c)).
+Also stipulated in VI(b) was that the RCD-N, RCD-ML, and the Mai-Mai would become part of the new armed forces.
+An intermediate mechanism for physical identification of the soldiers, and their origin, date of enrolment, and unit was also called for (VI(c)).
 It also provided for the creation of a Conseil Superieur de la Defense (Superior Defence Council) which would declare states of siege or war and give advice on security sector reform, disarmament/demobilization, and national defence policy.

 A decision on which factions were to name chiefs of staff and military regional commanders was announced on 19 August 2003 as the first move in military reform, superimposed on top of the various groups of fighters, government and former rebels.
+Negotiations had been ongoing since June 2003.
 Kabila was able to name the armed forces chief of staff, Lieutenant General Liwanga Mata, who previously served as navy chief of staff under Laurent Kabila.
 Kabila was able to name the air force commander (John Numbi), the RCD-Goma received the Land Force commander's position (Sylvain Buki) and the MLC the navy (Dieudonne Amuli Bahigwa).
 Three military regional commanders were nominated by the former Kinshasa government, two commanders each by the RCD-Goma and the MLC, and one region commander each by the RCD-K/ML and RCD-N. However these appointments were announced for Kabila's Forces armées congolaises (FAC), not the later FARDC.
 However, troop deployment on the ground did not change substantially until the year afterward.